Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Introduction

 A central variant involves a unit-speed agent searching for a hidden \emph{shoreline} in the plane, modelled as an \emph{infinite line}.
 The case where the shoreline distance is known was solved in 1957~\cite{isbell1957optimal}, one of the few known optimal results.
 The unknown-distance case remains open, with only conjectured optimal upper bounds~\cite{baeza1988searching} and weak unconditional lower bounds~\cite{baeza1995parallel}.
 The best strategy known uses a \emph{logarithmic spiral}, and the best lower bound known~\cite{langetepe2012searching} is not tight.

 We consider a related variant introduced in~\cite{gal2010search}, where the target is a \emph{point} in the plane.
-A point is \emph{exposed} by an agent if it lies on the segment between the agent’s current and starting positions.
+A point is \emph{exposed} by an agent if it lies on the line segment between the agent’s current position and the origin.
 The goal is to design a trajectory that minimises the worst-case target exposure time, normalized by the target's distance from the origin.
 The logarithmic spiral was first shown to be optimal among monotone periodic trajectories~\cite{gal2010search}, and later proven unconditionally optimal in~\cite{langetepe2010optimality}.

 We extend the upper bound results to a team of \emph{multi-speed agents}, a rarely studied generalization.
 First, we construct natural, non-intersecting logarithmic spiral trajectories where all agents incur equal cost, and identify speed regimes where agents do or do not contribute to exposing new points.
 As a corollary, we relate multi-speed performance to that of unit-speed agents, and give a condition, based on the geometric mean of the fastest agents’ speeds, for effective contribution.
 Second, motivated by the limitations of spiral trajectories in low-speed regimes, we introduce and analyze non-spiral algorithms and show that they can \emph{outperform the previously derived spirals} in such settings.
 This suggests that spiral-search may not always be optimal, as has been shown or conjectured in other models.
+Throughout the paper, statements of optimality are with respect to the underlying point search problem as defined above, the standard performance measure, and the agent speed regimes explicitly specified in each result.